rankingdigitalrights/index2018/app/report/2018-index-methodology/index.md

 Companies receive a cumulative score of their performance across all Index categories, and results show how companies performed in each category and indicator.
 Scores for the Freedom of Expression and Privacy categories are calculated by averaging scores for each service.
 Scores for the Governance category indicators include parent- and operating-level performance (depending on company type).

 **Points**
 - Full disclosure = 100

 - Partial = 50

 - No disclosure found = 0

 - No = 0

 - N/A excluded from the score and averages

 (For more information on company selection, and evaluation and scoring, see the Appendix, in Chapter 11 of this report).

 ### Footnotes ###

-[1]: For the full set of indicators, definitions, and research guidance please visit: "2018 Indicators," Ranking Digital Rights, https://rankingdigitalrights.org/2018-indicators/.
+[9] For the full set of indicators, definitions, and research guidance please visit: “2018 Indicators,” Ranking Digital Rights, [https://rankingdigitalrights.org/2018-indicators/](https://rankingdigitalrights.org/2018-indicators/).
+[10] “2018 Indicators: Governance,” Ranking Digital Rights, [https://rankingdigitalrights.org/2018-indicators/#G](https://rankingdigitalrights.org/2018-indicators/#G).
+[11] “2018 Indicators: Freedom of Expression,” Ranking Digital Rights, [https://rankingdigitalrights.org/2018-indicators/#F](https://rankingdigitalrights.org/2018-indicators/#F)
+[12] “2018 Indicators: Privacy,” Ranking Digital Rights, [https://rankingdigitalrights.org/2018-indicators/#P](https://rankingdigitalrights.org/2018-indicators/#P).